-This is one of my first public speaking engagements of 2018, and I'm very happy to be able to kick off with positive news about the economy.
-The expansion is now in its ninth year, the stock market is at record levels, and all the key economic indicators are headed in the right direction.
+I'm very happy to be able to kick off today's speech with positive news about the economy.
+The expansion is now in its ninth year, the stock market is at near record levels, and all the key economic indicators are headed in the right direction.